-The Mercian Trust, which officially came in to being in January 2018, is a new and exciting development for education in Walsall.
-It brings under one banner five successful schools to work together as a Multi-Academy Trust or MAT.
+The Mercian Trust, which officially came in to being in January 2018, is an exciting development for education in Walsall.
+It brings under one banner nine successful schools to work together as a Multi-Academy Trust or MAT.
 The nine schools are unique in their identity and united by their ambition to offer the best possible future for their pupils.